cjstoddard/Clockworkpi-uConsole/More things.md

     dtparam=ant2

-Oddlly enough, if youo find this setting is already there, try removing it.
-Some folks have reported that they get better reception withought this settings, me included.
+Oddlly enough, if you find this setting is already there, try removing it.
+Some folks have reported that they get better reception without this settings, me included.
 I personally found my recption improved by about 15% without the setting.

 If you have done this or it was already done with no improvement, the next step is to add a strip of thick double sided tape between the antenna and the chasis.
 This lifts it up a bit and gets it off the metal, for me this increased the signal from about 45% to 65%.